Taittirīya Brāhmaṇa: Animal welfare

-1.1.9.10: 'One should avoid eating meat (māmsam)'.

 Ashṭaka 2: Agnihotra

 P. Mitra states that the Agnihotra is an oblation to the fire-god, Agni.
 According to M. Rajendralala, as 'a manual of rituals the first kanda [or prapāṭhaka] of the Taittirīya Brahmana opens with Agnihotra or the establishment of the household fire.
 This was the first duty of every householder and of a Brahman immediately after being invested with the Brahmanical cord, and marriage.
 Every householder and his wife had to devote their careful attention to the maintenance of this fire and to offering to it oblations of butter and the booking thereon of frumenty [a dish of hulled wheat boiled in milk].'

 Prapāṭhakas and Anuvākas

 Mitra details all chapters (prapāṭhakas) and sections (anuvākas) of the second book (ashṭaka) with descriptive titles (8 prapāṭhakas, consisting of 96 anuvākas; original spelling unchanged):